SquareGPS/navixy-api/docs/panel-api/resources/dealer/settings/service.md

 * `tos` - string.
 Terms Of Service text.
 * `no_register_commands` - boolean.
 If `true` then do not send commands to devices on activation.
 * `default_user_time_zone` - string.
 [Time zone id](../../timezone.md) for new users to be created via [user/upload](../../user.md#upload).
-  And this zone will be selected by default when creating a new user in the Navixy Admin Panel.
+  Also, this zone will be selected by default when creating a new user in the Navixy Admin Panel.

 ### read